rubenbruinekool/PS_Ydentic/Readme.md

 You can set the baseurl by use the following command:<br>
 set-YDbaseurl -url {URL of the Ydentic Portal}

-You can view the baseurl with the following command: get-YDbaseurl
+You can view the baseurl with the following command:<br>
+get-YDbaseurl

-You can remove the baseurl with the following command: remove-YDbaseurl
+You can remove the baseurl with the following command:<br>
+remove-YDbaseurl

 ## Create Token
-You can create a token with the following command:
+You can create a token with the following command:<br>
 $token = get-ydtoken -baseurl {URL of the ydentic portal} -ydentictoken {Token created in Ydentic}

 ## Get the companyinfo for using by audit log
+Get the company info for reading the auditlog
 $company = get-YDCompanyforauditlog -authtoken $token -companyname {Name of your company in Ydentic}

 ## Get the current module version
-You will get the version of my module with the following command: get-YDmoduleversion
+You will get the version of my module with the following command:<br>
+get-YDmoduleversion